-If you have a significant health or disability issue that would be helped by a move 20 Home is too big or too small for your needs Your household is overcrowded (each additional bedroom more than one required receives 20 additional points) 30 Your home has bedrooms your household does not need (if you have two or more bedrooms you do not need you receive 10 additional points) 30 Home is not suitable Your home has very severe condition problems or is below tolerable standard 50 Your home has significant condition problems 10 If you are living with people who are not going to be part of your household when you move, and you have children who are having to share facilities with them 20 Social Reasons You are an incoming worker 20 You need to be nearer to specialist support services you use regularly 20 You need to be nearer to family or friends to give or receive support 10 You are two households, both renting from a HOME Argyll RSL, and wish to move into one home together 20 Management Reasons If you are a tenant of one of the partner landlords and they need you to move for exceptional and urgent circumstances e.g. because the property is structurally unstable, to allow for redevelopment or to assist a tenant during exceptional circumstances 200
+If you have a significant health or disability issue that would be helped by a move 20 Home is too big or too small for your needs Your household is overcrowded (each additional bedroom more than one required receives 20 additional points) 30 Your home has bedrooms your household does not need (if you have two or more bedrooms you do not need you receive 10 additional points) 30 Home is not suitable Your home has very severe condition problems or is below tolerable standard 50 Your home has significant condition problems 10 If you are living with people who are not going to be part of your household when you move, and you have children who are having to share facilities with them 20 Social Reasons You are an incoming worker with a firm offer of permanent employment; or you are already in permanent employment and need to be re-housed in the same community to retain that employment.
+20 You need to be nearer to specialist support services you use regularly 20 You need to be nearer to family or friends to give or receive support 10 You are two households, both renting from a HOME Argyll RSL, and wish to move into one home together 20 Management Reasons If you are a tenant of one of the partner landlords and they need you to move for exceptional and urgent circumstances e.g. because the property is structurally unstable, to allow for redevelopment or to assist a tenant during exceptional circumstances 200